Yuvaranjani123/agentic_module/README.md

 ### Comprehensive Test Suite

-The project includes a production-ready testing infrastructure with 35+ test cases covering ingestion and retrieval modules.
-All tests are organized in a modular structure with files under 300 lines for maintainability.
+The project includes a robust testing infrastructure with 35+ test cases covering ingestion, retrieval, and agent modules.
+All tests are organized in a modular structure with files under 500 lines for maintainability.

 #### Test Organization